pgxcentre/genipe/_sources/tutorials/tutorial_mixedlm.txt

                                 [--categorical NAME] [--missing-value NAME]
                                 [--sample-column NAME] [--interaction NAME]
                                 --pheno-name NAME [--use-ml]
+                                [--p-threshold FLOAT]

    Performs a linear mixed effects regression on imputed data using a random intercept for each group.
-This script is part of the 'genipe' package, version 1.2.3).
+A p-value approximation is performed so that computation time is acceptable for imputed data.
+This script is part of the 'genipe' package, version 1.3.0.

    optional arguments:
      -h, --help            show this help message and exit